 Students may go abroad at any time during their stay at Governors State University, as long as you have completed at least 24 credit hours at a U.S. higher education institution.
 However, depending on your major and the program you choose there may times that fit better with your academic plan.
 You should consult with your academic advisor and with the Study Abroad Coordinator to see when would be the best time for you to go.

 Do I need a Foreign Language?

 Not necessarily.
 Many of the short-term faculty-led trips are designed for students that do not require any foreign language competency.
-Additionally, there are many third-party study abroad trips that are designed in a similar fashion so that the main language of instruction is English.
-Please meet with the Study Abroad Coordinator to find a trip that is right for you.
+Additionally, many third-party study abroad programs are designed in a similar fashion so that the main language of instruction is English.
+Please meet with the Study Abroad Coordinator to find a program that is right for you.

 When and how should I apply to study abroad?